ndelanhese/next-app-default-settings/README.md

 ## Getting Started

-First, clone this repository on you pc using this command:
+First, clone this repository on you pc using this commands:

 ```bash
 # to clone this repository, use this command: